Sunday, December 23, 2007

 Feed Me, See-More (thing #8)

-what can i say about Bloglines except yummm!
+What can I say about Bloglines except yummm!

 RSS Feeds are like an information smoothie; you put in the raw web pages (with their flashing ads and diversionary tactics) - grind them up - extract the usable content - and present it in a clean format that saves you valuable search time.

-the interface resembles a table of contents - and thats essentially what it is; the book in this case being a Frankenstein monster of my own informational needs ;)
+The interface resembles a table of contents - and that's essentially what it is; the book in this case being a Frankenstein monster of my own informational needs ;)

-my recipe for madness?
+My recipe for madness?

-take a healthy dose of library science, add some liberally slanted news, a dash of techie, some establishment propaganda (keep your enemies close - im looking at you CNN), a touch of finance news, and voila!!!
+Take a healthy dose of library science, add some liberally slanted news, a dash of techie, some establishment propaganda (keep your enemies close - I'm looking at you CNN), a touch of finance news, and voila!!!

 1. Queens Library Learning 2.0